Skip to content

 Prototype

-GS_TCB
+GS_TCB *gu_TaskGetCurrentTCB(void);

 Description

-function retrieves a pointer to the Task Control Block (GS_TCB
+The gu_TaskGetCurrentTCB function retrieves a pointer to the Task Control Block (GS_TCB) of the currently executing task.

 This function takes no parameters.